 Parents that choose to effectively co-parent after their divorce put the children’s needs first which in turn will create a positive outcome for their children in the future.
 The children will be healthier mentally and physically as a result.
 What greater feeling is there for a parent than knowing that a child feels contentment and happiness?

 Kim Mediation and Law Center Can Help

-For help in making your divorce one that focuses on having a respectful and cooperative outcome, that minimizes animosity and where your children are in the forefront of consideration, contact us at Kim Mediation and Law Center.
+For help in making your divorce one that focuses on having a respectful and cooperative outcome, that minimizes animosity, and where your children are at the forefront of consideration, contact us at Kim Mediation and Law Center.